2005 Ahvaz unrest

-2005 Ahvaz unrest or 15 April Ahvaz Protests were violent riots, initiated by Iranian Arabs in the city of Ahvaz in southwestern Iranian province of Khuzestan.
+2005 Ahvaz unrest or 15 April Ahvaz Protests were violent riots, initiated by Iranian Arabs in the city of Ahvaz in the southwestern Iranian province of Khuzestan.
 The unrest erupted on 15 April 2005, and lasted for 4 days.
 Initially, the Iranian Interior Ministry stated that only one person had been killed, however an official at a hospital in Ahvaz said that there were between 15 and 20 mortal casualties.
-Government officials blamed the unrest on Britain, whose troops based just across the border in southern Iraq.
+Government officials blamed the unrest on Britain, whose troops were based just across the border in southern Iraq.
 Following the unrest, several bombings were carried out in Ahvaz, killing 28 people.
 In 2006, Iran executed five Arab separatists, convicted of carrying out the bombings in 2005.

 Background

-The Arabs of Iran are concentrated in the province of Khuzestan and number between half a million to 2 million.
+The Arabs of Iran are concentrated in the province of Khuzestan and number between half a million and 2 million.
 These Arabs are descendants of Shi'ite Arab tribes gradually migrating to Iran since the 16th century.
 Most Iranian Arabs are Shi'a, but a small minority of Sunni Muslim Arabs live along the Persian Gulf coastline.
-In Khuzestan, Arabs are the dominant ethnic group in Shadegan, Hoveyzeh and Susangerd, a majority in Mahshahr and Khorramshahr, a minority in Abadan and together with Persians, Arabs are one of the two main ethnic groups in Ahvaz.
+In Khuzestan, Arabs are the dominant ethnic group in Shadegan, Hoveyzeh and Susangerd, a majority in Mahshahr and Khorramshahr, a minority in Abadan, and together with Persians, Arabs are one of the two main ethnic groups in Ahvaz.

 The Constitution of Iran guarantees freedom of cultural expression and linguistic diversity.
 Khūzestān Province has radio and television stations in Arabic.
-School education is in Persian, the official language, but use of Arabic is allowed under the constitution of the Islamic Republic.
-Article 15 of the constitution states:
+School education is in Persian, the official language, but use of Arabic is allowed under the Constitution of the Islamic Republic.
+Article 15 of the Constitution states: